deyanyosifov/repDilPCR/README.md

 # repDilPCR

 <div align="justify">
 repDilPCR is a software tool to analyze qPCR data.
 It has been inspired by the efficient dilution-replicate design for real-time PCR assays by Hui and Feng (Kwokyin Hui & Zhong-Ping Feng.
 Efficient experimental design and analysis of real-time PCR assays.
-Channels 2013, 7:3, 160-170, https://doi.org/10.4161/chan.24024) and is the first tool to enable the analysis of experiments performed according to this design.
+Channels 2013, 7:3, 160-170, https://doi.org/10.4161/chan.24024; read the introduction below for a brief overview) and is the first tool to enable the analysis of experiments performed according to this design.
 The statistical and the graphical functions of the program can also be used with preprocessed data obtained by more conventional assay designs and evaluation methods.

 ## Key features
+* Fast and easy to use
+  * single-click analysis of a whole dataset
-* Ability to use multiple reference genes
+  * ~1 min from uploading raw Cq values to getting publishable plots* Ability to use multiple reference genes
 * Imputation of missing Cq values (only for reference genes)
 * Statistical hypothesis testing with guided selection of appropriate statistical tests
 * Preparation of publication-ready plots
 * High level of automatization of the whole analysis
 * Open-source
-* Fast and easy to use
-  * single-click analysis of a whole dataset
-  * ~1 min from uploading raw Cq values to getting publishable plots
 * Multiple customization options
 * Possibility to export tabular data at each intermediate step to analyze with third-party programs